 10. Print your photos!

+Ok, so you have successfully taken your own newborn photos in your home!
+Congrats!
 In this digital age, we take so many pictures that just sit on our phones or computers.
 We are all guilty of this!
 To truly enjoy these images, please print your photos!
 Whether you print them for their newborn book, create an album, or print them and put them on display in your house, I promise you will get so much more joy from them when they are printed!

 If you don’t know where to get prints or albums, I would be happy to help 🙂